motlin/motlin.com/docs/logging/which-log-level.md

 # Which Log Level?

-A coworker introduced me to the excellent article [Logging levels: the wrong abstraction](https://labs.ig.com/logging-level-wrong-abstraction) which is unfortunately down.
+A coworker introduced me to the excellent article "Logging levels: the wrong abstraction" which is unfortunately no longer available at its original location.
+However, the author has published a version called [No more DEBUG/INFO/WARN/ERROR logging](https://dev.to/danlebrero/no-more-debuginfowarnerror-logging) on DEV.to that covers the same concepts.

 The TL;DR is that developers without a shared understanding of logging severities (error, warning, info, and debug) will tend to inflate severity.